Avaiga/taipy-doc/docs/manuals/userman/gui/viselements/introduction.md

     ignored without any warning.

 !!! note "Indentation and block elements: element tag identifiers"
-    Markdown depends heavily on text indentation to decide whether or not a new paragraph or section should be created.<br/>
+    Markdown depends heavily on text indentation to decide whether a new paragraph or section should be created.<br/>
     When dealing with block elements to create sections on your page, you might be tempted to indent the opening element tags, so the Markdown text is easier to read.